Definition of Outstanding Check

-An outstanding check is a check that has been written by a company (and deducted from the appropriate general ledger cash account) but it has not yet cleared the bank account on which it is drawn.
-Hence, outstanding checks will mean that the balance in the bank account will be greater than the balance in the general ledger account (or in an individual's check register).
+An outstanding check is a check that a company has issued and recorded in its general ledger accounts, but the check has not yet cleared the bank account on which it is drawn.
+This means that the bank balance will be greater than the company's true amount of cash.

 Checks that are outstanding for a long period of time are known as stale checks.
-In the U.S. outstanding checks are considered to be unclaimed property and the amounts must be turned over to a company's respective state after several years.
-Rather than allowing checks to become stale and then remitting the money to a state government, companies should contact the payee of any check that has been outstanding for several months.
+In the U.S., outstanding checks are considered to be unclaimed property and the amounts must be turned over to the company's respective state after several years.
+Therefore, rather than allowing checks to become stale and then remitting the amounts to a state government, companies should contact the payees of any checks that have been outstanding for several months.

 The amount of outstanding checks is sometimes referred to as float.